 Anticipating already here the empirical part, we find a strong correlation in these features across real-world electoral systems.
 Some systems can be described as majoritarian, combining small voting districts with plurality rule.
 Archetypes here are elections to the UK parliament or the US Congress, where whoever collects the most votes in a district gets the single seat.
 Some electoral systems are instead decidedly proportional, combining large electoral districts with proportional representation.
-Archetypes are the Dutch and Israeli elections, where and Cox (1997); see Myerson (1999) for a discussion of this literature.

-parties obtain seats in proportion to their vote shares in a single national voting district.
+Archetypes are the Dutch and Israeli elections, where parties obtain seats in proportion to their vote shares in a single national voting district.
 While we find some intermediate systems, most countries fall quite unambiguously into this crude classification.

 Why would district size matter for government spending?
 One idea is that larger voting districts diffuse electoral competition, inducing parties to seek support from broad coalitions in the population.
 Smaller districts steer electoral competition towards narrower, geographical constituencies.
 Clearly, broad programs, like g in the model above, are more effective in seeking broad support and targeted programs, like f^{J} , more effective in seeking narrow support.
 Proportional elections with larger districts should thus be more biased towards broad, non-targeted programs.
-This point has formally been made by Persson and Tabellini (1999) and Milesi-Ferretti, Perotti and Rostagno (2000).
+This point has formally been made by Persson and Tabellini (1999) in a probabilistic-voting model, where policy is determined by electoral platforms before the election.
+Milesi-Ferretti, Perotti and Rostagno (2000) obtain a similar result in a model of strategic delegation in voting, where policy is set after the election in bargaining among the elected politicians.

 Larger districts also facilitate entry in the political process by additional candidates or parties.
-Myerson (1993) has shown how this may produce lower equilibrium rents under proportional elections.
+Myerson (1993) has used a model of electoral competition to show how a larger number of candidates under proportional elections may produce lower equilibrium rents.
 Essentially, with more available candidates, voters can throw out corrupt parties at a lower ideological cost.

 How about the electoral formula?
 The winner-takes-all property of plurality rule reduces the minimal coalition of voters needed to win the election, as votes for a party not obtaining plurality are lost.
 With single-member districts and plurality, a party thus needs only 25 % of the national vote to win: 50 % in 50 % of the districts.
 Under full proportional representation it needs 50% of the national vote.
-Politicians are thus induced to internalize the policy benefits for a larger segment of the population, which reinforces the previous prediction associating broader spending programs with proportional elections (Lizzeri and Persico, 2000, Persson and Tabellini, 2000a, Ch.
-9).
+Politicians are thus induced to internalize the policy benefits for a larger segment of the population, which reinforces the previous prediction associating broader spending programs with proportional electoral promises, while Persson and Tabellini (2000a, Ch.
+9) instead consider policy choices by an incumbent subject to re-election.

 Under majoritarian elections, electoral competition often becomes concentrated to a subset of identifiable "marginal districts".
 As these have close races with many swing voters, the perceived electoral punishments for inefficient programs become larger.
-Smaller expected vote losses under proportional elections make candidates choose policies entailing larger rents (Persson and Tabellini, 1999).
+The smaller expected vote losses under proportional elections induce candidates involved in electoral competition to chooses policies entailing larger rents (r in the model), a result derived in Persson and Tabellini, 1999.